 Nonetheless, my parents wanted my sisters and I to have the privilege of travel they didn’t as young people.
 So with all her savings, mama financed her girls’ first solo trip to the Middle East when I was 16.
 After that, my passport kept getting thicker.

 My trips are a result of media projects, working abroad, and visiting friends and family around the world.
 I created Zahra Travels to document and critique mainstream travel culture and encourage more people to practice #WokeTravel.

 Woke: a political term of African American origin that refers to a perceived awareness of issues concerning social and racial justice.

-Traveling is fun and great but we often forget to get past the luxuries of resorts and the privileges of western passports.
+Travelling is fun and great but we often forget to get past the luxuries of resorts and the privileges of western passports.
 As a Canadian national, my experience is different from someone who’s passport limits opportunities.
 Being a woman and that of color also flips the tables.
 Zahra Travels has become a place where I feel comfortable challenging the Instagram vacation shots and sharing experiences about meaningful travel.

 Fondling Spanish on Duolinguo, practicing salsa moves in the shower, and talking to strangers on the subway are ways I keep sane.